codeBodger/Drops/README.md

-Version v1.0.0-alpha
+Version v1.0.0-alpha.1 Mon 14 Nov 2022 02:06:46 AM UTC

 # Installing the App
 1. To install the app for yourself, you will first need to create a [repl.it](https://repl.it) account.
 If you allready have one, you can skip this step.
 2. Then, go to [this link](https://replit.com/@RowanAckerman/Quiz) and click the blue `Fork Repl` button on the right side of the screen.
 This will make a copy of the app in your account.
-You can now run the app anywhere, you just need to log in to your repl.it account.
+3. Once you make a password (see __Passwords__ below), you will be able to use the app anywhere, you just need to log in to your repl.it account and run it (see __Running the App__ below).

 # Running the App
 - To run the app, simply hit the green `run` button at the top of the screen.